bbonifacio-at-mudd/E208_Final/README.md

 After you open the Primary notebook, there's one more step in order to save any changes you make.
 Hit **File** and then **Save to Github** as shown below.
 You have a choice to either overwrite the current **Primary Notebook** or to save your changes to a new notebook.
 Do whichever is appropriate.
+But as a general rule of thumb, if you were just experimenting with changing stuff, save it to a new notebook.
+If your changes are significant, clean, and are appropriate for future notebooks to be branched from, overwrite the Primary Notebook.